How Can We Help You?

 At Project Solar, we offer Enphase Encharge batteries.
 The Encharge 3 has 3.36 kWh of storage, and the Encharge 10 offers 10.08 kWh.
 If you are interested in a solar battery, check out our blog post to help determine if a battery makes sense for your situation.
 Also, feel free to make further inquiries if you are interested in adding one to your system.

-Batteries allow you to go completely off grid and are necessary when trying to run solar for a home or cabin where there is no electrical company available.
-If you have an electrical company in your area, it makes the most financial sense to go solar without batteries.
+If you have an electrical company in your area, it makes the most financial sense to go solar WITHOUT batteries.
 Batteries can more than double the price of your solar system and include warranties that last less than half as long as the other parts of your system.

 General Solar Questions